discord/lilliput/README.md

 allocation as possible and especially not to create garbage in Go.
 As a result, it is suitable for very high throughput image resizing services.

-Lilliput supports resizing JPEG, PNG, WEBP and animated GIFs.
+Lilliput supports resizing JPEG, PNG, static WEBP, and animated GIFs & WEBPs.
 It can also convert formats.
 Lilliput also has some support for getting the first frame from MOV and WEBM videos.

-**Lilliput presently only supports OSX Intel and Linux.**
+**Lilliput presently only supports OSX ARM64 and Linux.**

 ## Example
 Lilliput comes with a [fully working example](examples/main.go) that runs on the command line.
 The